 Spouses cannot waive the financial and property disclosures beyond what is already allowed by law, nor can they alter the duties of marriage.
 The courts also discourage any agreement that promotes divorce.

-Contact an Experienced Santa Rosa Prenuptial Agreement Attorney
+Contact An Expert Santa Rosa Prenuptial Agreement Lawyer Today

 If you want to learn more about creating or enforcing a prenuptial agreement in Santa Rosa, the Schoenberg Family Law Group, P.C. wants to help you.
 Call our experienced attorneys to schedule a confidential consultation at your convenience.